 How to Apply

 Download the Intern Application at the top of this page, and email inquiries or questions to our Training Manager.
-You may email your completed application to our Training Manager (firstname.lastname@example.org), or mail or fax hard copy to the Training Manager’s attention at the address or fax number provided below.
+You may email your completed application to our Training Manager (firstname.lastname@example.org), or mail/fax a hard copy to the Training Manager’s attention at the address or fax number provided below.
 Please make note of our application submission deadlines listed below.

 World Hunger Relief, Inc.